kienyiap/langmanus/README.md

 5. **Coder** - Handles code generation and modifications
 6. **Browser** - Performs web browsing and information retrieval
 7. **Reporter** - Generates reports and summaries of the workflow results
+8. **Insight Analyst** - Collects market data using search and crawling tools, analyzes it with Python, and summarizes consumer needs

 ## Features